 - Find a dentist that understands your child: If a lousy experience is what causes your child’s pediatric dental stress, find a dentist who can ease their fears.
 As much as possible, look for a pediatric dentist.
 Pediatric dentists specialize in handling children, the same way pediatricians specialize in caring for children.

 - Make the dental office a familiar place.
 If your child is naturally fearful, lessen their pediatric dental anxiety by familiarizing them with the dental office.
 Take them to the dentist early.
-Let them tag along your appointments.
+Let them tag along with you to your appointments.
 It’s hard to feel anxious in a place you already know.
 The more familiar the dentist’s office is, the less anxious they’ll be.

 - Share Good Stories about the Dentist.
 Share good stories about dentists and fun experiences with a dental checkup.
 You can also describe the nice things inside the dental office such as how the staff are always smiling or how the dentist is like his or her favorite character.
 Even small details that tickle his or her excitement will be helpful in easing your kid’s dental fear and condition his or her mind to think that the dental clinic is not an entirely new place but has common traits they could relate.